-- Standardization for a Streamlined Approach: A brand new FER application template will be rolled out for all emergencies addressed in 2024.
+- Standardization for a streamlined approach: A brand new FER application template will be rolled out for all emergencies addressed in 2024.
 This streamlined format aims to seamlessly integrate protection, gender and inclusion considerations throughout the response.
-It will also position the FER process within the broader humanitarian context, ensuring a more comprehensive approach. - Faster Response Times: While there exists a trade-off between speed and quality within FER development, efforts to meet the 12-week FER timeline will continue.
-This focus on efficiency ensures faster support reaches those in need and learning continuity. - Anticipatory Action: Recognizing the growing impact of climate change on humanitarian crises, ECW will be piloting two anticipatory action programmes within the FER window.
-These proactive measures aim to mitigate the effects of climate change on vulnerable populations, particularly girls, boys, and adolescents.
-The learnings and capacity built through these pilots will serve to strengthen the entire sector's approach to anticipatory action in the future.
+It will also position the FER process within the broader humanitarian context, ensuring a more comprehensive approach. - Faster response times: There exists a trade-off between speed and quality within FER development, but efforts to meet the 12-week FER timeline will continue.
+This focus on efficiency ensures that support reaches those in need more quickly and learning continuity. - Anticipatory action: Recognizing the growing impact of climate change on humanitarian crises, ECW will be piloting two anticipatory action programmes within the FER window.
+These proactive measures aim to mitigate the effects of climate change on vulnerable populations, particularly children and adolescents.
+The learning acquired and capacity built through these pilots will serve to strengthen the entire sector's approach to anticipatory action in the future.